polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 The impact on the UMP queue and candidate receipt processing is negligible.

-The `ClaimQueueOffset` along with the relay parent choice allows parachains to optimize their block production for either throughput or latency.
+The `ClaimQueueOffset` along with the relay parent choice allows parachains to optimize their block production for either throughput or lower XCM message processing latency.
 A value of `0` with the newest relay parent provides the best latency while picking older relay parents avoids re-orgs.

 ## Ergonomics